smurf11k/artifactor-demo/README.md

 Artifactor – a console application for organizing and managing antique collections.

 ## Description
-This project was created as part of a school assignment.
+This project was created as part of a college assignment.
 Artifactor allows users to add, edit, delete, and view information about antique items using object-oriented programming (OOP) principles in Java.

 ## Features
 - Add new items to the collection